AdaCore/gnatstudio/docs/users_guide/mdi.rst

   If you drop a window all the way on a side of the area, the window will occupy the full width (or height) of the area.

+  GPS will however restrict where windows can be placed: editors and most browsers, for instance, must go into the central area (the part that stays common when switching perspectives), whereas other views must stay on the sides (left, right, bottom or top) of that central area.

 * System window